 The retail speed KPIs and metrics are based on the advertised speed of payment services.
 Speed is collected from the sender side, at the time of initiating a cross-border transaction, whenever that is reported by the provider (bank or money transfer operator).
 As a result, this data point is an estimation given by the sending provider and it does not take into account any processing time from the various networks operating the rails.
-Services are defined as the method by which a sender can fund their payment and they include bank account, cash, credit/debit card and mobile wallet.
+Payment services are defined as the methods of making a cross-border payment with various features, such as corridor, use case, payment instruments used for funding and defunding (bank account, cash, credit/debit card and mobile wallet), and currencies, related to the sending and receiving side.
 Payment services providers (PSPs) may allow users to fund their payments in a variety of ways and in different sending currencies and therefore offer multiple services.
 In many instances, the number of services available differs between corridors.